ykskb/phrag/docs/mechanism.md

 ## Database Requirements for Phrag

 Here's a quick view of database constructs which are important for Phrag.
-Mechanism is explained [below](#mechanism-of-phrag) for details.
+Mechanism is explained [below](#mechanism-of-phrag).

-- **Foreign keys**: Phrag translates foreign keys to nested properties in GraphQL objects.
+- **Foreign keys**:
+  Phrag translates foreign keys to nested properties in GraphQL objects.

-- **Primary keys**: Phrag uses primary keys as identifiers of GraphQL mutations.
+- **Primary keys**:
+  Phrag uses primary keys as identifiers of GraphQL mutations.
 Composite primary key is supported.

-- **Indices on foreign key columns**: Phrag queries a database by both origin and destination columns of foreign keys for nested objects.
+- **Indices on foreign key columns**:
+  Phrag queries a database by both origin and destination columns of foreign keys for nested objects.
 (Please note simply creating a foreign key DOES NOT index those columns.)

 > #### Notes
 >